AlaSQL/alasql-sqllogictest/README.md

 ----

 - Verify that the parser parses all the tests (ongoing development in the sqllogivtestparserV2.js)
-- Impelment mocha for showing testresults
+- Implement verification of returned results.
-- Implement rest of returned results. demands
+- Impelment mocha testframework